steltenpower/ResearchToolsImprovementSuggestions/README.md

 Endnote basic:
 ==============
 - Find in Cite-While-You-Write needs to show nr of references searched through, fuzzy search and the ability to change which groups shared with you are also searched through
-- Easier to install on more browsers and more word processors
+- Easier to install on more browsers and more word processors (native installs and web-based like Office365, Collabora Online, etc.)
 - when DOI is available, use that to retrieve metadata.
 - Show what Wayback machine has for webcontent and offer to submit snapshot of current state
 - Allow multiple file upload for "Import references"